biomimesis/rmd4sci-melbourne/docs/common-problems.md

 # Common Problems with R Markdown (and some solutions)

 There are some things that I run into fairly frequently (and some not so much) when I'm rendering my R Markdown documents.
 This section details some the common problems, and the solution that I have found works for me.

-If you want to practice on fixing broken rmarkdown documents, check out some pathologically broken examples on github at [njtierney/rmd-errors](https://github.com/njtierney/rmd-errors).
+If you want to practice on fixing broken rmarkdown documents, check out some pathologically broken examples on GitHub at [njtierney/rmd-errors](https://github.com/njtierney/rmd-errors).

 ## Avoiding problems